michaelJohnJames/blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a basic blog app that is designed to give the user the ability to post and comment on posts from other users.

-* Ruby version
+This app uses Ruby version 2.4.

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+In order to update a user's account information, a password is required on the edit page.